What is a TankTop?

 Why choose a TankTop over a bottom outlet?

-If you’re new to TankTop solutions, you might wonder why you’d opt for one instead of traditional bottom outlets like the Atkinson Tankmaster or other bottom outlet valves.
+If you’re new to to offtake solutions, you might wonder why you’d opt for one instead of traditional bottom outlets like the Atkinson Tankmaster or other bottom outlet valves.
 Here’s why the Atkinson TankTop Offtake is the preferred choice for installers:

 1. Anti-Siphon Protection:

 A key advantage of the TankTop Offtake is its anti-siphon protection.
-Bottom outlets often have sight tubes, which can lead to siphoning if the sight gauge becomes detached from the tank.
-If the bracket supporting the gauge erodes or the UPVC/Aluminum tube breaks, the entire tank’s contents could siphon into the ground, causing serious environmental damage and hefty fines under the Control of Pollution Act 1974.
+Bottom outlets rely on gravity flooded suction to supply the fuel which in the case of a leak would continue to spill, causing serious environmental damage and hefty fines under the Control of Pollution Act 1974.
 Plus, losing a full tank of oil or fuel is expensive!
 The TankTop prevents this scenario entirely, which is why OFTEC considers it “best practice.”

 2. Clean Supply with Floating Suction: